benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 ### Weather That Shows No Data

 Let's get all the boilerplate out of the way that we know we are going to need.
-First, we're going to add the components I know we will need.
+First, we're going to add some components and pages.
 These deviate slightly from the sample pages but largely it is the same concept.

 ```html